-Roth IRA Annual Contribution Limits To Remain the Same as 2016
+2017 Self-Directed Roth IRA Contribution Limits To Remain the Same as 2016

-For 2017, the Roth IRA contribution limits will remain the same as 2016.
-For individuals under the age of 50, the maximum Self-Directed Roth IRA contribution for 2017 will be $5500, the same as 2016.
-For individuals over the age of 50, the maximum Self-Directed Roth IRA contribution for 2017 will be $6500, the same as 2016.
+The 2017 Self-Directed Roth IRA maximum contribution will remain the same as 2016.
+If you are under the age of 50, the maximum Self-Directed Roth IRA contribution for 2017 will be $5500.
+As you can see, this is the same as 2016.
+If you’re over the age of 50, the maximum Self-Directed Roth IRA contribution for 2017 will be $6500.
+Again, the same as 2016.

 The Self-Directed Roth IRA LLC Solution